AndiH/QuantifiedSelf/Commits/README.md

   * Write a cronjob / launchctl script to transfer data to remote MySQL db from different computers used for coding

 ## Known Limits
-  * This will only work locally
+  * This will only work locally.
+It's intended, since I'm working with multiple computers at a time.
-  * Pull requests, website edits, whatnots will not be covered in the database (they shouldn't, though, if I'm not the author…)